 What is Ranked Choice Voting?

-Ranked choice voting (RCV), sometimes referred to as instant runoff voting, is an election method that ensures winning candidates have support from a majority of voters.
+Ranked choice voting (RCV) is an election method that ensures winning candidates have support from a majority of voters.
 It is used only when there are three or more candidates for the same office.

 How Does It Work?

 In single-winner contests, if no candidate receives more than 50% of first-choice votes, the candidate with the fewest first-choice votes is eliminated.
 The second-place votes of the voters whose first-choice candidate was eliminated are then counted, and the process is repeated until one candidate has more than 50% of the votes.
 You’ll find many videos online demonstrating how RCV works, including this one from San Francisco and this one from Minnesota Public Radio.

 In multi-winner contests the vote tabulation is somewhat different.
 This video explains single transferrable vote, a tabulation method that is often used for multi-winner contests.